siemdejong/sclicom/README.md

 This section includes instructions on setting up the project locally.

 ## Prerequisites

+### Conda
+For package management, it is advised to use have a conda package manager installed.
+The author recommends [Miniforge](https://github.com/conda-forge/miniforge) or [Mambaforge](https://github.com/conda-forge/miniforge).

 ### vips
 This project depends on [dlup](https://github.com/NKI-AI/dlup) (automatically installed), which depends on vips.
 On Windows, vips needs to be installed locally.